Toraalv/UtaSuki/README.md

 # 歌好き (UtaSuki)
 Currently, this is only a simple list of my favourite songs per month since february 2020.
-I have a hard time thinking that there would be a market for a site like this, where you can add your favourite songs per month, since sites like [ask.fm](https://ask.fm) already exists, but I made this because I thought it was neat.
+The site is available at [utasuki.toralv.dev](https://utasuki.toralv.dev).

+Current plans include:
+- [ ] User registration

+What is done:
+- [x] User login

 ## screenshots:
 ![screenshot1](screenshots/screenshot1.png)